chiasm-project/chiasm-component/README.md

 ## Background

-Originally, Chaism plugins were simply Models, so a plugin could be defined like this:
+Originally, Chaism components were simply Models, so a plugin could be defined like this:

 ```javascript
 function MyPlugin(){